 Register Online!
 Click HERE

-Register through the mail: Writers Club Registration Packet (pdf)
+Register through the mail: Young Writers Workshop Registration Packet (pdf)

 Marty Williams has taught writing for three decades, in schools, community projects, and writing workshops.
 A poet, she is is currently working on a manuscript of poems about her current hometown, Oakland, CA, and her homeground, where she grew up in Alaska.
 She loves writing with others and believes we can help one another so our writing can change our lives and the world around us.